 Cypripedium calceolus Facts

-- The tongue-twisting term of Cypripedium calceolus serves as the official scientific name of a stunning variety of plant.
-Unfortunately for most of its fans, the magnificent orchid species currently has no generally accepted common name.
+- The tongue-twisting term of Cypripedium calceolus serves as the official scientific name of a truly stunning variety of plant.
+Unfortunately for most of its fans, the magnificent product of evolution, an orchid species, currently has no generally accepted common name.

-- The first recorded scientific description of this beautiful wonder of Nature occurred in Germany, in 1753.
-Later, the renowned Swedish botanist Carl Linnaeus became the first person to officially place it within a scientific classification.
+- The first recorded scientific description of this beautiful botanical wonder of Nature took place in Germany, in the year 1753.
+Much later, the highly renowned Swedish botanist Carl Linnaeus himself became the first person to officially place it within a scientific classification.

-- In fact, that official placement puts it in the Family collectively known as the Lady’s Slipper Orchid.
+- In fact, that official placement puts this gorgeous Angiosperm in the Family collectively known as the Lady’s Slipper Orchid.
 Its particular appearance, however, often leads to its being confused with other, visibly similar species, at least by non-professional observers.

-- Quite thankfully, for those who appreciate its beauty, the Cypripedium calceolus appears to be maintaining a sufficient and stable population base.
+- Quite thankfully for those who appreciate its beauty, the Cypripedium calceolus currently appears to be maintaining a sufficient and stable population base across its range.
 The IUCN, therefore, lists the natural beauty as Least Concern on its Red List of Threatened Species.

-- The gorgeous plant must, however, still be considered to be facing at least some risks to its continued existence.
+- The gorgeous plant must, however, nevertheless be considered to be facing at least some risks to its continued existence as a species.
 Though still abundant, human encroachment on its habitat could pose a threat in the future.
 Plus, it now faces the threat posed by climate change.

 Related Articles